good-first-issues/good-first-issues.github.io/README.md

 - To maintain the quality of projects in *Good First Issues*, please make sure your GitHub repository meets the following criteria:

     - It has at least three issues with the `good first issue` label.
 This label is already present on all repositories by default.
-If not, you can follow the steps [here](https://help.github.com/en/github/managing-your-work-on-github/applying-labels-to-issues-and-pull-requests).

     - It contains a `README.md` with detailed setup instructions for the project